Chatbot Marketing: The 24/7 Marketing Strategy in 2022

 Conversational Marketing & the Role of Chatbots

 Conversational Marketing has been proven to increase web visit conversion rates and convert all web traffic into customers or even help retain customers.
 It is effective because it builds relationships through the experience of a conversation.
-Here are some reasons why it’s important to use bots so you are available 24/7 to connect with new customers instantly:
+Here are some reasons why it’s important to use bots so you are available 24/7 to connect with your customer base instantly:

 There are over 2 billion active users on WhatsApp and over a billion users on Facebook Messenger.
 When you deploy chatbots on messaging platforms, you can target your audience in their active social circle.